 Ulanoff says: “One trick to being first is to pre-build tweets.”
 Once you’ve done your research on sessions and keynotes, try to pre-write tweets based on the summaries provided by presenters.
 Take it a step further and dig out some additional content and insights that are relevant to the topic and speakers.
 By tweeting these unique insights, you increase your chances of getting retweeted and boosting your social footprint.

-Tweet with pictures for more engagement.
+Use pictures for more engagement

 We’re getting more and more visual.
 Therefore try to send tweets with attached pictures!
 You won’t be only able to capture longer quotes and models accurately but you’ll also increase engagement and virality of your tweets as people love seeing interesting pictures in their streams.